genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/07_calculated-data.md

 ```

 ## Conclusion
 We just added a derived field.
-To see it in action, follow the steps on the next page which will show you how to glue the consolidator and view together.
+To see it in action, follow the steps on the next page that will show you how to glue the consolidator and view together.